Support for Parents/Carers

 Equality of qualifications

 The SCQF promotes equality of qualifications.
-For instance, an Outward Bound Adventure and Challenge Award sits at level 5 on the SCQF which is the same level as a National 5.
+For instance, a Duke of Edinburgh Leadership Award sits at level 5 on the SCQF which is the same level as a National 5.
 They might be very different types of learning but you still have to use the same level of skills to achieve them.
 This is why it’s really important that your child includes all the learning they’ve achieved on their profile or CV and remembers to include the SCQF level.

 Planning a learning journey

 Sometimes we know where we’re going next and what we want to do.
 For example, your child might study Nationals, then Highers at school and be sure they’re going to university next.
 However, they might prefer to undertake a Foundation Apprenticeship (SCQF level 6) in S5-6 instead of a Higher or go to college and do some vocational training or learn whilst working through a Modern Apprenticeship (SCQF Levels 5-7).
 The SCQF can help them work out their next move.
 Have a look at our learner journey case studies